gosupark27/TicTacToe/README.md

 > [2,4,6] **anti-diagonal line**
 >

-Interestingly, there is no method to handle the diagonal lines.
-Instead, I directly call on `CheckAnyLine`.
+Interestingly, I did not have to write a method to handle the diagonal lines.

 For the *diagonal* line, I call `CheckAnyLine(0,4)` with a `start` of **0** and `increment` of **4**.